Supplement: ODE Plugin Explanation¶

 &triangles[0],triangles.size() * 3, sizeof(Triangle));

-// Converts to ODE data format.
+// Convert to ODE data format.

 dGeomID gId = dCreateTriMesh(odeBody->spaceID, triMeshDataID, 0, 0, 0);

-// Creates the ODE triangular mesh object.
+// Create ODE triangular mesh object.

 geomID.push_back(gId);